githwxi/ATS-Xanadu/README.md

 the tremendous power of (advanced) type-checking and (embeddable) templates.

+[comment]: # HX: I probably wrote this in 2018 to motivate ATS3!

 When DML (the predecessor of ATS) was designed nearly 20 years ago, a two-layered approach to type-checking was taken: ML-like type-checking first and dependent type-checking second.
 This approach was later